acidvegas/acid-drop/README.md

 - [ ] Meshtastic *(in progress)*
 - [ ] Spotify/Music player *(can we play audio throuigh Bluetoth headphones or the on-board speaker?)*
 - [ ] Syslog *(All serial logs will be displayed here for on-device debugging)*

+# Ideas
+- Replace the `ESP32-S3FN16R8` with a `ESP32-S3-WROOM-1U` which has an iPex connector for an external WiFi antenna.

 # Previews
 ###### 99 Color support